 By default, the Sendbird server can authenticate a user with just a unique user ID.
 Then, the server queries the database to check for a match upon connection request.
 If no matching user ID is found, the server creates a new user account with the user ID.
 The ID should be unique within a Sendbird application to be distinguishable from other identifiers such as a hashed email address or a phone number in your service.

 While authenticating with just the user ID is convenient in the developing and testing stages of a service, a more secure authentication process using tokens is strongly recommended for most production environments.

 Note: Go to the event delegate page to learn more about the usages of the Chat SDK's delegates and callbacks.

 SendbirdChatinstance, you should connect to the Sendbird server before calling almost every method through the Chat SDK.
 If you attempt to call a method without connecting, a

 For a more secure way of authenticating a user, you can require an authentication token, which can be an access token or a session token, in addition to a unique user ID.
 Any token issued for a user must be provided to the Sendbird server each time the user logs in by passing the token as an argument to the

 Through our Chat Platform API, an access token can be generated when creating a user.
 You can also issue an access token for an existing user.
 Once an access token is issued, a user is required to provide the access token in the

 connect() method which is used for logging in.

-Using the Chat API, create a Sendbird user account with the information submitted when a user signs up or in to your service.
+Using the Chat API, create a Sendbird user account with information submitted when a user signs up or logs in to your service.

 Save the user ID along with the issued access token to your persistent storage which is securely managed.